-The first course in the C++ language sequence.
+The first course in the Java language sequence.
 It emphasizes a disciplined approach to problem solving and algorithm development.
-Topics will include: input, output, sequence, selection, repetition, functions, arrays, data abstraction, pointers, text manipulation, records, and files.
+Input and output will be done using the command line, a graphical user interface, and files.
+Topics include selection, repetition, methods, arrays, text manipulation, data abstraction, and object oriented programming.
 Program design, style, documentation, and testing will be practiced.
-Programming assignments will be completed outside of class.
 Three hours lecture/discussion a week.
 IAI: CS 911